 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 3 / 4

 Dozens of political parties are active in Guinea-Bissau, and 15 of them competed in the 2014 legislative elections.
-The political crisis has led to some instances of violence and intimidation among partisan groups.
-In October 2017, clashes between supporters of the rival PAIGC factions broke out when the dissidents’ group tried to submit a petition at the party’s headquarters, resulting in a small number of injuries.
+The political crisis since 2015 has led to some instances of violence and intimidation among partisan groups.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 2 / 4

 Guinea-Bissau has a limited record of democratic power transfers between rival political parties, as the PAIGC or military rulers have governed for most of the period since independence.
 In 2014, Vaz succeeded an independent serving as acting president in the wake of the 2012 coup.
-Opposition forces had a realistic chance of increasing their representation in the 2018 legislative elections if the current political impasse could be resolved in time to allow them to go forward.
+Nevertheless, despite the repeated delays and tensions with the president, opposition forces were expected to have an opportunity to increase their representation in the 2019 legislative elections.

 B3.
 Are the people’s political choices free from domination by the military, foreign powers, religious hierarchies, economic oligarchies, or any other powerful group that is not democratically accountable?
 1 / 4

-The military has apparently refrained from interfering in politics under its current commander, Biaguê Nan Tan, but the threat of an intervention has not entirely receded.
-The choices of voters and politicians continue to be influenced by corruption and patronage networks.
-Organized crime linked to drug trafficking has contributed to the county’s political instability in recent decades.
+The military has apparently refrained from interfering in politics since 2014, but the choices of voters and politicians continue to be influenced by corruption and patronage networks.
+Organized crime linked to drug trafficking and money laundering has contributed to the country’s political instability in recent decades.

 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 2 / 4